Version: May 2023

 If a child’s temperature is equal to or greater than 37.2 degrees Celsius or if there are any signs of respiratory infection, the children will not be allowed to attend the Childcare and must stay home.
 Signs include cough (dry or productive), loss of appetite, chills, nasal congestion, headache, feeling unwell/fatigue, sore muscles, runny nose/sneezing, sore throat/hoarseness, wheezing, shortness of breath/difficulty breathing, diarrhoea, vomiting or other.

-If a child is found to be ill after having been dropped-off, the parents will be contacted and asked to collect the child immediately, and a doctor’s certificate stating that the child is fit for school would then be required prior to return (sent via email).
+If a child is found to be ill after having been dropped-off, the parents will be contacted and asked to collect the child immediately, and a doctor’s certificate stating that the child is fit for school would then be required prior to return.

-Prior to return from any sickness-related absence, a doctor’s certificate covering the absence period and stating when the child will be fit for school, will be required, this needs to be sent via email.
+Prior to return from any sickness-related absence, a doctor’s certificate covering the absence period and stating when the child will be fit for school, will be required.
 When a child is absent from school due to illness, the parents are to inform the school immediately (especially in the case of highly contagious diseases, such as Covid-19, Chickenpox, Hand, Foot and Mouth, and others).

 As of June 4th 2020, following the lifting of Government lockdown restrictions, and until guidelines set by the Health Directorate are changed or removed, parents sending their child/children to St Cecilia’s Childcare & Kindergarten (Tarxien) are automatically giving free consent for the management of St Cecilia’s Childcare & Kindergarten (Tarxien) to pass on their details as well as the details of their child/children to Health authorities should there be the need in the case of Covid-19 illness.